abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([27, 33])

-!!!
-Info ""
 If you omit coordinates for some axes, then all elements in these axes are returned:

 ```py
 c[2, 1]  # Return matrix 2, row 1, all columns.
 This is equivalent to c[2, 1, :]